ajaykumar011/terraform-master/aws-instance-first-script/README.md

 OUTPUT:
 Apply complete!
 Resources: 1 added, 0 changed, 0 destroyed.

 The state of your infrastructure has been saved to the path below.
 This state is required to modify and destroy your infrastructure, so keep it safe.
 To inspect the complete state use the `terraform show` command.

 State path: terraform.tfstate

-If you find any warning of Interpolation you can use like below:
-Warning: Interpolation-only expressions are deprecated